rjellis/pijp-dti/README.md

 directions to the average b0 volume to correct for subject motion.
 The b-vectors are updated to reflect the orientation changes due to registration.
-The average volume and the registered image are saved as a compressed Niftis and the tranformation matricies and updated b-vectors are saved as a numpy files (.npy).
+The average volume and the registered image are saved as a compressed Niftis and the transformation matrices and updated b-vectors are saved as a numpy files (.npy).

 The average b0 volume is created by rigidly registering all of the found b0 directions to the first found b0 direction and averaging the voxel